below/HelloSilicon/README.md

 # HelloSilicon

-An attempt with assembly on the new Apple Silicon Macs.
+An introduction to assembly on Apple Silicon Macs.

 ## Introduction

-In this repository, I will code along with the book [Programming with 64-Bit ARM Assembly Language](https://www.apress.com/de/book/9781484258804?utm_medium=affiliate&utm_source=commission_junction&utm_campaign=3_nsn6445_product_PID%zp&utm_content=de_05032018#otherversion=9781484258804), adjusting all sample code for Apple's new ARM64 line of computers.
+In this repository, I will code along with the book [Programming with 64-Bit ARM Assembly Language](https://www.apress.com/de/book/9781484258804?utm_medium=affiliate&utm_source=commission_junction&utm_campaign=3_nsn6445_product_PID%zp&utm_content=de_05032018#otherversion=9781484258804), adjusting all sample code for Apple's ARM64 line of computers.
 While Apple's marketing material seems to avoid a name for the platform and talks only about the M1 processor, the developer documentation uses the term "Apple Silicon".
 I will use this term in the following.

 The original sourcecode can be found [here](https://github.com/Apress/programming-with-64-bit-ARM-assembly-language).

 ## Prerequisites

 While I pretty much assume that people who made it here meet most if not all required prerequisites, it doesn't hurt to list them.

 * You need [Xcode 12.2](https://developer.apple.com/xcode/) or later, and to make things easier, the command line tools should be installed.
 This ensures that the tools are found in default locations (namely `/usr/bin`).
 If you are not sure that the tools are installed, check _Preferences → Locations_ in Xcode or run `xcode-select --install`.